ISFP

 ISFPs at their best

-ISFPs love to facilitate meetings between like-minded people, and they prefer to shine the spotlight on others rather than take center stage.
-They like finding the similarities between even the most diverse groups, and they treat others with kindness and consideration.
+People with ISFP preferences enjoy facilitating meetings between like-minded people.
+They prefer to shine the spotlight on others rather than taking center stage themselves.
+They like to find and explore similarities and commonalities between even the most diverse groups of people, and they treat others with kindness and consideration.

-They are good at anticipating others’ needs.
-And while they enjoy helping others, ISFPs have little interest in controlling or influencing their decisions.
+ISFPs are good at anticipating the needs of others.
+While they enjoy helping others, they have little interest in controlling or influencing other people’s decisions.

 Potential development areas for ISFPs